Coenonympha tullia

 Coenonympha tullia, the large heath or common ringlet, is a butterfly in the family Nymphalidae.
 It flies in a variety of grassy habitats, including roadsides, woodland edges and clearings, prairies, bogs, and arctic and alpine taiga and tundra.
 It is a poor flyer, but can sometimes be found along ditches seeking new grounds.
-It is a holarctic species found in northern Europe and Asia and across North America.
+It is a holarctic species found in northern Europe, east across the Palearctic and across North America.
 The species was first described by Otto Friedrich Müller in 1764.

+Successful reintroductions of the species to North West England took place in 2020, 2022 and 2023.